Library Information (FAQ)

 Renewal policy for Faculty and Staff

-Materials that are needed past the third renewal due date may be checked-out again, but must be brought to the Libraries’ for processing.
+Materials that are needed past three semesters may be checked-out again, but must be brought to the Libraries’ for processing.
 Items that have been requested by another user cannot be renewed.

 Materials on Course Reserve may not be renewed, but may be checked out again provided no one else is waiting for the material.